Back To My Work

 Key design areas:

-• Ensuring each redesign supports the goal of increasing conversions
+Making sure each redesign helps towards the goal of increasing conversions

-• Ensuring each redesign supports the goal of increasing conversions
+Making sure each redesign helps towards the goal of increasing conversions

 Paper Wireframes